Bevan Holmes

-Bevan Holmes (born 7 April 1946) is a former New Zealand rugby union player.
+Bevan Holmes (born 7 April 1946) is a New Zealand former rugby union player.
 A number 8 and flanker, Bevan represented North Auckland at a provincial level, and was a member of the New Zealand national side, the All Blacks, from 1970 to 1973.
 He holds the dubious distinction of making the most appearances for the All Blacks, namely 31, without playing in an international.